mynamesahu/Documents_Repository/Documents_ManagedProject/MyDocuments/JAVA_InstantReference/ReadMe.txt

                     			logger.error("Error while executing query"+sqle.getMessage());	// Error is captured and printed to the log file
                 		}

-	8. Run the application
+12. Run the application

-	A log file "logging.log" containing all types of logs (DEBUG, INFO, WARN, ERROR, FATAL)  will be created under the folder D:\Sambit\NetBeansProjectsLOG4J\LOG4J
-	A log file "loggingError.log" containg only the ERROR logs will be created under the folder D:\Sambit\NetBeansProjectsLOG4J\LOG4J
+	A log file "<Project name>.log"  will be created under the folder D:\Sambit\NetBeansProjectsLOG4J\SERVER_LOGS_UsingLog4J A log file "<Project name>Error.log" will be created under the folder D:\Sambit\NetBeansProjectsLOG4J\SERVER_LOGS_UsingLog4J
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------